MadubanyaT/Networking_Fundamentals/Mescellaneous.md

 - **WAN (Wide Area Network)**: This network connects multiple MANs, typically spanning over a large geographic area.
 WANs are commonly used by companies with offices in different cities or countries.
 Employees can use VPNs to securely access company resources in remote locations.

+- **The Internet**: This is a collection of interconnected LANs and WANs.
+Think of a the internet as a beautiful city where anyone can go to view it, go inside shops and buy things they want, look at the buildings.
+It just a giant network that allows end devices to connect and share resources.